kumu/headcount/README.md

 2. Use `rake headcount`

 In the future I may write a daemon to simplify the scheduling process with an upstart script to boot, but for now you're on your own.

+# Credit

+Headcount was created for use at Kumu (http://kumupowered.com)